Building Principal - High School

 To use leadership- management- supervisory- and monitoring skills to promote the educational development of each student.

 The incumbent must possess a Kansas building administrator license- or be able to obtain that license by the date of appointment.
-Position requires administrative experience necessary for planning- organizational- supervisory- and evaluation skills which the position entails.
+Position requires administrative experience necessary for the planning- organizational- supervisory- and evaluation skills which the position entails.
 The incumbent should also demonstrate skills in curriculum and instructional leadership- personnel guidance- scheduling processes- policy- law- budget-school/community relations- and professional renewal.

 Doctorate and 3 years administrative experience.